-A healthy and full of flavor bean vegetable soup recipe.
+Make your own dried soup mix.
+Healthy and full of flavor bean and vegetable soup recipe.
 Beans add extra texture and flavor to this vegetable soup.
 Light in calories yet packed with flavor.

 By the way, is your family soup nuts like us? follow my Soups, Stews and Chili board on Pinterest.
 A great resource for all things soup.

 To make this soup, you need to first have a little fun.
 Take a trip to your favorite supermarket that has a generous bulk selection.
 Stroll the dried beans.
 Buy equal quantities of each and every dried bean you see.
 Don’t forget lentils and split peas.
 A good store will have some lovely calico beans, tiny red aduki, and reddish-orange lentils.
 Just grab everything you see.